rgparks/hello-world/README.md

 I am back.
 I have been busy but I have been coding. i just have not included github in my workflow.
 This may change.

+February 18, 2019

+Last day before going back to work.
+I installed the Github client and synched updates back to github.